 Even with all attempts at conservative care, some ulcerations and infections are best managed with Surgery.
 Some ulcerations are best managed with the surgical treatment of the underlying biomechanical concern leading to the ulceration failing to heal (or continuing to recur), and some infections best managed with urgent surgery.
-Dr. Barnes and Dr. Haverstock know when surgery is best, and are well-trained in the surgical management of diabetic foot infections and diabetic foot reconstruction.
+Dr. Barnes knows when surgery is best, and are well-trained in the surgical management of diabetic foot infections and diabetic foot reconstruction.
 With any treatment approach, though, the patient is always included in the process, all options thoroughly discussed, along with the pros and cons, and the patient made an integral part of his or her care.

-Dr. Esther Barnes completed her 3-year surgical residency at at Presbyterian - St. Luke's Medical Center in Denver, CO.
+Dr. Esther Barnes completed her 3-year surgical residency at Presbyterian - St. Luke's Medical Center in Denver, CO.
 Dr. Barnes is a diplomat of the American Board of Foot & Ankle Surgery, Certified in Foot and Reconstructive Rearfoot / Ankle Surgery, the highest achievement which can be obtained as a Podiatric Surgeon, and a Fellow of the American College of Foot and Ankle Surgeons.
-She is also a Fellow of the Amerrican Professional Wound Care Association.
+She is also a Fellow of the American Professional Wound Care Association.

 |Monday:||8:30 AM - 5:00 PM|

 |Tuesday:||8:30 AM - 5:00 PM|